 - This flow supports pairing of new mobile devices only.
 Mobile, SMS, voice, and email devices can be used for approving the new device pairing.

-- The PingID SDK server sends an authentication request to the primary device, either as a push notification for a mobile device or a one-time passcode (OTP) for SMS, voice, or email.
+- The PingID SDK server sends an authentication request to the primary device, either as a push notification for a mobile device or a for SMS, voice, or email.
 The PingID SDK adapter returns a success or failure status.

 - This flow is relevant only when Additional Trusted Devices is configured to Verify New Devices with Primary Device.
 In cases where Additional Trusted Devices is configured to Pair Each Device Individually, the Automatic device registration flow is performed every time a user tries to pair an additional device.

 - Transaction approval, also known as step-up authentication, is elevated security